10v5m1ch9n5/CTF/MrRobot/mr_robot.md

 ## Exploitation

-We log into the Wordpress blog with elliot's credentials and it works, we're in :
+We log into the Wordpress blog with elliot's credentials and we're in :

 ![wp.PNG](wp.PNG)